Ridda Wars: Battle of Buzakha

 As soon as the organisation of the corps was complete, Khalid marched off, to be followed a little later by Ikrimah and 'Amr ibn al-'As.
 The other corps were held back by the caliph and dispatched weeks and even months later, according to the progress of Khalid's operations against the hard core of enemy opposition.

-Before the various corps left Zhu Qissa, however, envoys were sent by Abu Bakr to all apostate tribes in a final attempt to induce them to submit.
+Before the various corps left Zhu Qissa, however, envoys were sent by Abu Bakr to all rebel tribes in a final attempt to induce them to submit.

 Central Arabia

-Apostasy and rebellion in central Arabia was led by Musaylima, a self-proclaimed prophet, in the fertile region of Yamamah.
+Renouncement of and rebellion against Islam in central Arabia was led by Musaylima, a rival prophet claimant, in the fertile region of Yamamah.
 He was mainly supported by the powerful tribe of Banu Hanifa.
-At Buzakha in north central Arabia, another self-proclaimed prophet, Tulayha, a tribal chief of Banu Asad, led the rebellion against Medina aided by the allied tribes of Banu Ghatafan, the Hawazin, and the Tayy.
+At Buzakha in north central Arabia, another rival prophet claimant, Tulayha, a tribal chief of Banu Asad, led the rebellion against Medina aided by the allied tribes of Banu Ghatafan, the Hawazin, and the Tayy.

+Meanwhile, another anti-Medina led by Sajah from Banu Tamim rose up from the north.
+The situation of Tamim tribe during the life of Sajah was they are the subject of Sasanian Empire.
+This relationship was established through the Kingdom of Hira.
+A kingdom that was an extension of Persia in the Arabian Peninsula.
+Persian traders passed through several regions first to reach Hirah.
+Bani Tamim played a role in maintaining the security of Persian trade caravans that crossed the Arabian Peninsula.
+Meanwhile, due to their adherence to Christian religion, the Tamim tribe also develop close relationship with the Christians in the Euphrates region and northern Syria.
+The Yarbu branch which Sajah hailed from has monopoly in Souk Okaz However, their domination of Souk Okaz came into abrupt end two years before Muhammad preaching Islam.
+After the death of Muhammad, Sajah self-proclaim herself as one of the prophet.
+At first, Sajah came into Hizn region, where she manage to gain the allegiance from Bani Malik under Waki' ibn Malik, and Banu Yarbu' under Malik ibn Nuwayra.
+However, Her proclamation was not entirely successful, as although the Taghlib tribe under Hudhayl ibn 'Imran pledge their allegiance by abandoning Christianity, majority of the Tamim confederation branches rejected her call, which made Sajah gave up hope of getting the support from the majority of her own kinsmen.
+As the Ridda wars broke out, she moved into al-Yamama, where she joined forces with Musaylima in anti-Medinese coalition.
+Thereafter, 4,000 people gathered around her to march on Medina.
+Others joined her against Medina.
+However, as the time passed on, the alliance between Musaylima and Sajah came into abrupt end as Musaylima grew suspicious towards Sajah.
+Thus, Sajah left Musaylima's force alone to fought against the Muslim army in al-Yamama.